gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

 In this exercise, I successfully configured **VPC peering** between two AWS VPCs to enable cross-VPC communication.
 I created a peering connection between `bootcamp-test-vpc` and `bootcamp-test-peer-vpc`, then updated the route tables in both to allow bidirectional traffic.
 This setup demonstrates how VPCs in separate CIDR blocks can communicate securely without traversing the public internet — a fundamental concept for multi-tier cloud architectures.

+#### Azure

+VPC peering connection in Azure was the easiest one because it only needs to be setup once, whereas in AWS it is not mutual by default.
+I also found the UI more intuitive.

+#### GCP

+I managed to successfully create a VPC and default subnets in GCP.The trickiest part was getting past the "“Data Could Not Be Loaded” error in GCP VPC Console.
+I provided instructions on the README.md on how I finally managed to resolve it.